rasgointelligence/feature-engineering-tutorials/README.md

 # Tutorials: Feature Engineering in Python
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rasgointelligence/feature-engineering-tutorials/main) [![Chat on Slack](https://img.shields.io/badge/chat-on%20Slack-brightgreen.svg)](https://join.slack.com/t/rasgousergroup/shared_invite/zt-nytkq6np-ANEJvbUSbT2Gkvc8JICp3g)

-This repository contains tutorials and code to enable data scientists to easily create new features and evaluate their importance for supervised machine learning.
+Andrew Ng stated, “applied ML is basically just feature engineering.”
+In data science and ML, the most important, but oftentimes most overlooked, piece of the puzzle is feature engineering.

-At Rasgo, we're data scientists, and we're really interested in the problem of feature engineering and everything that leads to that.
-We wrestle with these types of problems all the time and thought we'd capture examples of recipes for how to use some of the best tools available in this space.
-We're also working on our own SDK for feature engineering and want to provide a place to showcase new features as they are ready for testing.
-We hope you find this repo useful.
-Please let us know if there are other examples you'd like to see us include either by filing issues or pinging us on our Slack.
+At [Rasgo](https://www.rasgoml.com/), we are data scientists on the mission to enable the global data science community to generate valuable and trusted insights from data in under 5 minutes.
+As we have marched forward on this mission, we’ve grown incredibly frustrated in the lack of helpful content and python functions that target feature engineering.
+We wrestle with these problems everyday and we wanted to provide a repository of recipes that showcase how to use the best tools available in this space.
+Additionally, we’ve built our own SDK ([PyRasgo](https://github.com/rasgointelligence/pyrasgo-tutorials/blob/main/tutorials/PyRasgo%20Tutorial.ipynb)) for feature engineering that enables users to automatically track, visualize, and evaluate their feature engineering experiments to make more accurate and explainable feature engineering decisions for more impactful predictions.

+In that vein, this repository contains tutorials and code to enable data scientists to easily create new ML features and evaluate their importance for supervised machine learning.
+We sincerely hope this is helpful and please leave comments with any questions on what we can do to improve!!

+Please join us on the
+* [Rasgo Discourse]() to ask and answer questions regrading these recipies and PyRasgo.
-Please join us on the [Rasgo User Group Slack](https://join.slack.com/t/rasgousergroup/shared_invite/zt-nytkq6np-ANEJvbUSbT2Gkvc8JICp3g) to ask questions regarding these recipes.
+* [Rasgo User Group Slack](https://join.slack.com/t/rasgousergroup/shared_invite/zt-nytkq6np-ANEJvbUSbT2Gkvc8JICp3g) to join our community.
+* Video Tutorials on YouTube _(Coming Soon)_

 ## Table of Contents
 * Feature Profiling